sahat/hackathon-starter/prod-checklist.md

 - SEO and Social Media Improvements
 - Create a deployment pipeline with a pre-prod/integration test stage.
 - (optional) Add email verification *Some experimental data has shown that bogus email addresses are not a significant problem in many cases*
-- (optional) Add a filter for [disposable-email-domains](https://www.npmjs.com/package/disposable-email-domains).  *Some experimental data has shown that use of disposable emails is typically rare, and in many cases it might not be worth to add this filter.*
+- (optional) Add a filter with [disposable-email-domains](https://www.npmjs.com/package/disposable-email-domains).  *Some experimental data has shown that use of disposable emails is typically rare, and in many cases it might not be worth add the filter.*

 ### Remove unused code and configs